Skip to content

 Version info Transmitted to update server Update notifications

-What CertifyClouds NEVER Accesses
+What CertifyClouds NEVER Persists Externally

-Your Azure credentials Managed Identity handles auth
+Your Azure credentials Managed Identity handles auth; no credentials stored in CertifyClouds

 Your database contents You own the database